Preserving the history of

 About the Vedder Research Library

 The Vedder Research Library is located on the beautiful property of the Bronck Museum.
-It is privately owned and operated by the Greene County Historical Society and is open for public use by appointment Tuesdays, Wednesdays, and Saturday Mornings.
+It is privately owned and operated by the Greene County Historical Society and is open for public use by appointment on Tuesdays, Wednesdays, and Saturday Mornings.

 Library Hours